What is "Accounting?"

 Managerial accounting (cost accounting)

 - Preparing capital and operating budgets, administering the budget process, and internal reporting of performance against budgets.
-A cost accountant is the primary "first responder," for instance, when the firm must analyze and respond to a serious budget variance.
+A cost accountant is the primary "first responder," for instance when the firm must analyze and respond to a severe budget variance.

 - Evaluating manager and business unit performance against business plans and benchmarks.